9623Y/9623Y-Spin-Up-Notebook/README.md

 #### ****Notebook**

 We decided to start another repository to make the proccess of moving the notebook to a more user-friendly site easier down the line.
 We are organizing everything by month and then creating separate files for each day.
 We also used the beginning of our meeting to talk about different notebook requirement and what we can do to meet them.

-We realize we forgot to include attendence for our previous entries so we are including entries from this entry forward.
+We realize we forgot to include attendence for our previous entries so we are including attendence entries from this entry forward.
+This should helps us keep track of who comes to each meeting and what everyone is doing.

 #### **End of Entry Thoughts**
 We were able to work on the prototype for the intake system and where we plan to aim.
 We were also able to get a lot done notebook-wise that can help us in the future.